snaplet/publish-postgres-with-data-docker-action/README.md

 ## `docker-container-name`

-**required** The name of docker container running PostgreSQL (see example workflow in `.github/workflows/snaplet-restore.yml`).
+The name of docker container running PostgreSQL (see example workflow in `.github/workflows/snaplet-restore.yml`).
+Defaults to `snapshot`.

 ## `docker-image-tag`

-A tag to apply and push the image with.
+**required** A tag to apply and push the image with.
 Must be fully qualified including registry URL e.g. `ghcr.io/snaplet/snaplet-snapshot:latest`.

 ## `snaplet-restore-command`